FACTBOX-Soccer-List of confirmed bidders to buy Chelsea | Sports-Games

 World Athletics President Sebastian Coe has joined a consortium including former Liverpool chairman Martin Broughton that hopes to buy Chelsea.
 "I am certain Sir Martin is the right man to lead Chelsea Football Club into its next chapter," Coe said in a statement to British media.

-Broughton is the deputy chairman of International Airlines Group, which owns British Airways and Iberia.
+Former British Airways chairman Broughton said his consortium comprised wealthy investors from around the world, all of whom wanted to maintain the club's top status.
+"It's a group of individuals from around the world... highly capitalised.
+This will be all their own money, no exit timelines, and from four or five continents," Broughton said of his group in a BBC radio interview.

+Broughton declined to say how much his group had bid but said it was competitive, adding that his consortium was open to Chelsea fans buying shares in the club.
 THE RICKETTS FAMILY AND KEN GRIFFIN

-The owners of U.S. baseball team the Chicago Cubs, the Ricketts family, have teamed up with Citadel founder Ken Griffin to work on a bid to buy Chelsea, a spokesperson for Griffin said.
+The owners of U.S. baseball team the Chicago Cubs, the Ricketts family, have made a bid for Chelsea, in conjunction with Citadel founder Ken Griffin.
 The Ricketts family expressed interest in acquiring a controlling stake in Italian club AC Milan in 2018.

-They have formed an investment group which is set to make a formal offer for the London club on Friday.
+They have formed an investment group to make a formal offer for the London club.
 Reuters has been told the bid does not involve Citadel, the hedge fund business, only Griffin.

-HANSJOERG WYSS AND TODD BOEHLY Swiss billionaire Hansjoerg Wyss, who had expressed interest in purchasing Chelsea along with LA Dodgers co-owner Todd Boehly, told Swiss newspaper Blick that he remained interested in a deal.
+HANSJOERG WYSS AND TODD BOEHLY Swiss billionaire Hansjoerg Wyss, who has linked up with LA Dodgers co-owner Todd Boehly, British businessman Jonathan Goldstein and Conservative peer Daniel Finkelstein, has also submitted an offer, a source close to the dealings told Reuters.

 Wyss, 86, made a large share of his fortune by selling med-tech company Synthes Holding AG to Johnson & Johnson in 2012 for nearly $20 billion.
 Boehly previously considered making a takeover offer for Tottenham Hotspur in 2014 through Cain Hoy Enterprises, a U.S. private investment company, of which he is one of the founders.